OmgItsRito/RTP4/README.md

 ```
 Parameters:
 1. `string targetID`
-   * Target name identifier - `localName` used in the initialization method
+   * Target name identifier - `localName` used in the initialization method, length between 1 and 99 characters
 2. `byte channel`
    * Connection channel to use, same concept as ports - connection identifier number between two platforms